simonmichael/hledger/hledger/hledger.m4.md

 Here's how to think of CSV rules being evaluated:

-1. Any `include`d rules files are inlined, from top to bottom, depth first (scanning each included file for further includes recursively before proceeding).
+1. Any [included](#include) rules files are inlined, from top to bottom, depth first (scanning each included file for further includes, recursively, before proceeding).

 2. Top level rules (`date-format`, `fields`, `newest-first`, `skip` at top level, etc) are processed, top to bottom.
-   With most rules, if it is seen more than once, the last/bottom-most wins.
+   If a rule occurs more than once, the last one wins;
-   But with `skip`/`end` rules, the first/top-most wins.
+   except for `skip`/`end` rules, where the first one wins.
    `skip [N]` immediately skips the current or next N CSV records.
    `end` immediately skips all remaining CSV records.

-3. For each CSV record in turn:
+3. Now CSV records are processed.
+For each remaining CSV record, in file order:

-   a.
+   - Is there a skip/end rule that applies for this record ?
      Search the `if` blocks, from top to bottom, for a succeeding one containing a `skip` or `end` rule.
-      If found, immediately skip the specified number of CSV records.
+     If found, immediately skip the specified number of CSV records, then continue at 3.\

-   b.
-Otherwise, compute hledger field values for this record.
+     Otherwise...

+   - Do some basic validation on this CSV record (eg, check that it has at least two fields).

-      For each hledger field (`date`, `description`, `account1`, etc.):
+   - For each hledger field (`date`, `description`, `account1`, etc.):

-    - Collect all assignments to this field, whether top level assignments made by the `fields` rule, top level direct assignments, or conditional assignments made inside succeeding `if` blocks.
+     1. Collect all assignments to this field, first searching top level assignments, made directly or by the `fields` rule, then assignments made inside succeeding `if` blocks.
-      The last/bottom-most assignment wins.
+        If there are more than one, the last one wins.

-    - Compute the field's actual value, by interpolating any %CSVFIELD references within the assigned value, or by choosing a default value if there was no assignment.
+     2. Compute the field's actual value (as text), by interpolating any %CSVFIELD references within the assigned value, or by choosing a default value if there was no assignment.

-   c.
-Generate a hledger transaction (journal entry), from all the hledger field values.
+   - Generate a hledger transaction from the hledger field values, parsing them as needed (eg from text to an amount).

-This is all part of the CSV reader, one of several readers hledger can use to read transactions from an input file. hledger may be reading multiple input files; when all have been read successfully, their transactions are passed as input to whichever hledger command the user specified.
+This is all part of the CSV reader, one of several readers hledger can use to read transactions from an input file.
+When all input files have been read successfully, their transactions are passed to whichever hledger command the user specified.

 <a name="timeclock-format"></a>